You fail an exam, your career takes a nosedive, or you ruin your relationship. The first thought that comes to your mind is: “I hate myself!”

 Your self-loathing was not built in a day.
 You probably spent your entire life focusing on (and seeking confirmation of) the misconception that you were not good enough.
 “I hate myself” has been your mantra for decades.
 However, it is within your reach to eradicate this inner enemy of yours.
 You can live any kind of life you choose.
 So, why keep choosing a mediocre or a miserable one?
 Change, and do it right now to wake up a new person tomorrow.

-Alternatively, book a call with an RTT® certified therapist who specializes in healing self-hatred.
+- Alternatively, book a call with an RTT® certified therapist who specializes in healing self-hatred, and get speaking to somebody who can provide curated and professional guidance.

 And remember—you are enough!